 5.1B.2.5 Measurements of inter-RAT E-UTRAN cells

 The requirements in clause 4.2B.2.5 shall apply when UE is not configured with eDRX_IDLE.
-When UE is configured with eDRX_IDLE, the requirements defined in section 4.2B.2.5 shall apply with Tdetect, EUTRAN_RedCap, Tmeasure, EUTRAN _RedCap and Tevaluate, EUTRAN _RedCap defined in Table 5.1B.2.5-1.
+When UE is configured with eDRX_IDLE and UE is not configured with eDRX by [ran-ExtendedPagingCycle-r18] or eDRX-AllowedInactive-r18 is not signalled in SIB1, the requirements defined in section 4.2B.2.5 shall apply with Tdetect, EUTRAN_RedCap, Tmeasure, EUTRAN _RedCap and Tevaluate, EUTRAN _RedCap defined in Table 5.1B.2.5-1.

 Table 5.1B.2.5-1: Tdetect, EUTRAN_RedCap, Tmeasure, EUTRAN _RedCap and Tevaluate, EUTRAN _RedCap for inactive Redcap UE configured with eDRX_IDLE cycle, (Frequency range FR1)